-"The Hollows", 210 King Avenue West in Part Lot 29, Concession 2, former Village of Newcastle.
+The property, "the Hollows", known today as 210 King Avenue West has been designated for Historical and Architectural Cultural Heritage Attributes.
 The Hollows is a 2-storey structure found on the north side of King Avenue West (also known as the King's Highway 2).
 The frame building incorporates elements from separate periods of the 19th century and is comprised of an older portion in the rear and later addition and porch on the front, closest to the road.